 Hyperbole in Joshua and the Ancient Near East (ANE)

-There are three reasons for thinking that God did not order the full-scale extermination of men, women, and children.
+There are three reasons Copan lays out for thinking that God did not order the full-scale extermination of men, women, and children.
 First, the Bible itself indicates not everyone was killed.
 I won’t deny that Joshua 10:40 sounds pretty thorough.
 It says,

 “So Joshua defeated the whole land, the hill country and the Negeb and the lowland and the slopes, and all their kings; he left no one remaining, but utterly destroyed all that breathed as the Lord God of Israel commanded.”

-The book of Judges is linked literarily to Joshua and shows we should not take this description literally.
+No one can deny that this sounds like the death of everyone Israel came into contact with.”
+But as Copan points out, the book of Judges is linked literally to Joshua and shows we should not take this description literally.
 In Judges 2:3 we read, “So now I say I will not drive them out before you; but they shall become adversaries to you, and their gods shall be a snare to you.”
 Here, there are still people left over to be snares to the Israelites, even though Joshua had supposedly destroyed them all.
 Thus the text of Joshua seems to have exaggerated their victory.
 God’s commands use the same types of expressions, such as “utterly destroyed,” and “leave no one alive.”
-Because of this similarity it seems reasonable to think he too was just using hyperbole saying to utterly defeat them.
+Because of this similarity, it seems reasonable to think he too was just using hyperbole saying to utterly defeat them.

 “Egypt’s Thutmosis III (later fifteenth century) boasted that ‘the numerous army of Mitanni was overthrown within the hour, annihilated totally, like those (now) non existant[sic].’
 In fact, Mittani’s forces lived on to fight in the fifteenth and fourteenth centuries BC.
 Hittite King Mursilli (who ruled from 1322-1250 BC) recorded making ‘Mt.
 Asharpaya empty of humanity’ and the’ mountains of Tarikarimu empty (of humanity.)’… In the Merneptah Stele (ca. 1230 BC), Ramses II’s Merneptah announced ‘Israel is wasted, his seed is not,’ in another premature declaration.”